 See which Medicare national plans cover Alzheimer's drugs, and which plans require prior approval.

 Medicare works with insurers and other private companies to offer different prescription drug plans that vary in cost and drug formularies.
 During the Medicare Part D annual open enrollment period, Medicare beneficiaries can enroll in a drug plan.
 Beneficiaries already enrolled in a Part D drug plan can change to a different plan during this period.
-The enrollment period typically begins in the fall.
+The enrollment period is from October 15 - December 7, 2014.

 Key things to consider when choosing a drug plan: